 Anne Grunseit

-I am Senior Research Fellow at the University of Sydney in the School of Public Health and have over 20 years’ research experience with government, university and non-government organisations.
-A particular focus of my research is evaluation of large scale interventions to promote physical activity in the community.
-One of my current projects is an evaluation of the impact of an extensive new cycling network in regional NSW.
+I am an Associate Professor of Public Health at the University of Technology Sydney and an Adjunct Associate Professor in the School of Public Health at Sydney University.
+I have over 25 years’ research experience with government, university and non-government organisations.
+A particular focus of my research is evaluation of large-scale interventions to promote physical activity in the community.
+One of my recent projects is an evaluation of the impact of an extensive new cycling network in regional NSW and I have also evaluated a recreational trail in northern Sydney.

 John Hawkins